jlgerber/cpp_happy_fun_time/session_04/session04.md

 ### Access Specifiers - Private, Public, Protected

 One thing you might have fussed with in Python a bit is the notion of privacy.
 You probably have prefixed variables with an underscore as a way of telling the rest of the world that a variable is part of an implementation, and shouldn't be mucked with.
 You might have even gone so far as to use two underscores in order to invoke name mangling.
-Well, no offense to ython, but its implementation of privacy is second rate and you can get around it.
+Well, no offense to Python, but its implementation of privacy is second rate and you can get around it.
 Privacy in Python is what you might call a "gentlemen's agreement".
 And I don't know about you, but I'm not always a gentleman when I program.

 In a C++ class, all of your variables and functions are defined under an access specifier.
 And there are three of them:
 - public